TatsukiIshijima/amazon-purchasing/README.md

 ## How to Use

 ### Setup
+1. Download public key(AppstoreAuthenticationKey.pem) from Amazon Developer Console.(ref:[Configure Appstore SDK with your public key](https://developer.amazon.com/docs/appstore-sdk/integrate-appstore-sdk.html#configure-key))
+2. Copy the AppstoreAuthenticationKey.pem file.
+Then paste it into the app/src/main/assets folder of your Android Studio project.

-Add ResponseReceiver to the your Manifest with reference to the documentation [here](https://developer.amazon.com/ja/docs/in-app-purchasing/iap-implement-iap.html#responsereceiver).
+3. Add ResponseReceiver to the your Manifest with reference to the documentation [here](https://developer.amazon.com/ja/docs/in-app-purchasing/iap-implement-iap.html#responsereceiver).

 ### getUserData